njeriolenkere/Smart-IoT-Connected-Lake/README.md

 In this project we use WIFI at 2.4GHz that provide internet to large area but alittle bit slow compared to 5 Ghz. **Note:** If your wireless router does not support 2.4GHZ, you can use your phone as a WIFI hotspot.
 Read more on [How to Connect to Mobile WIFI (here)](https://www.businessinsider.com/what-is-mobile-hotspot?r=US&IR=T).
 The transport protocol used is WebHook (HTTPs) that packages data as JSON object and sends that data to Ubidot every 15 minutes.

 ### Security
-+ Config.py file was created to store password, Token and the SSID so that they are not sniffed over the network.
++ Config.py file was created to store password, Token and the SSID.
 + HTTPs is used instead of HTTP because it is secure.
 HTTP transfers data in plain text while HTTPS transfers data in cipher text. [(source): What is Difference Between HTTP and HTTPS?](https://www.guru99.com/difference-http-vs-https.html)

 ![CommTech](https://user-images.githubusercontent.com/50623449/176409605-35d3f4a1-2855-4ca8-9a1a-cbde1c4249df.jpg)